Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/the-game-of-dilemmas/rules/_index.md

 Then, players grab tokens.
 Grab as many YES and NO tokens as the number of dilemmas divided by 2, rounded up.
 (Example: 5 dilemmas means 3 yes tokens and 3 no tokens per player.)

-For each dilemma, ask yourself if you'd ACCEPT or REJECT this, then place the right token (facedown) on the dilemma.
+For each dilemma, ask yourself if you'd say YES or NO to this, then place the right token (facedown) on the dilemma.

 Once done, all the vote tokens are revealed.

-> The dilemma with the **smallest difference** between ACCEPT and REJECT tokens wins the round.
+> The dilemma with the **smallest difference** between YES and NO tokens wins the round.

-All tokens placed on it become points for the player who created the dilemma.
+All YES tokens placed on it become points for the player who created the dilemma.

-@TODO: IMAGE
+{{< rules-image src="gameplay.webp" alt="Example of a single round in this game and how it's scored." >}}

 {{% remark %}}
-In case of a tie, the dilemma with the most REJECTs wins.
+In case of a tie, the dilemma with the most NOs wins.
 If still tied, all tied dilemmas win.
 {{% /remark %}}

 All players draw a new positive and negative card for their hand.
 Next round!